bsn-si/coupon-smartcontract/README.md

 cargo +nightly contract build
 ```

+### Resolve common errors
+You may encounter compilation or optimization errors in wasm builds.
+Build tested on `nightly-2022-03-14-x86_64-unknown-linux-gnu`, if you have compilation errors try changing the toolkit and compiler version to the specified one.

+In case you get a compilation error during the wasm optimization step, make sure you have [binaryen](https://github.com/WebAssembly/binaryen) installed.

 ### Build signature helper
 Simple cli tool for making coupon redemption signature.
 Set a contract address, coupon secret key, and funds receiver address.
 ```bash